jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 To configure on local system: \
 `pip install -r requirements.txt`

-To run with Binance: \
+To run with Binance (monitors a single ticker): \
 `python twitter_binance.py`

-New coin listings (Trading on binance): \
+New coin listings (Trades any pair listed on Binance): \
 `python twitter_exchanges.py`

-To run with Kraken: \
+To run with Kraken (monitors a single ticker): \
 `python twitter_kraken.py`

 API keys are kept in a json, one directory up from repo ../keys.json